r57zone/Half-Life-Alyx-novr/README.md

 Right control | Sit down | Sit down
 Right Shift | Hold of items by the left controller and pulling up items (you must use the command above, read the setting) | Left Controller Trigger
-Enter | Actions of some items | Left Controller Menu Tab | Game menu | Left Controller Grip
+Enter | Actions of some items | Left Controller Menu Escape | Game menu | Left Controller Grip
 Numpad 0 | Actions of some items | Right Controller Grip "?" | Using a first aid kit syringe, use after pressing "Enter" | Rotate and move to the right side of the left controller "\|" | Using a backpack, use with the Right Shift | Moving the left controller over the left side